ChiaraferrettiISS/final_epa_share/README.md

 This repository contains ppx presentations and pdf files related to my apprenticeship

 ## How to use this respository
-PDF can be viewed in the browser
+PDF files can be viewed in the browser
 PowerPoint presentations can be downloaded and opened in MS PowerPoint